 I love rooks.
 They’re one of my top-ten birds.
 OK, so, at the moment, my top-ten bird list contains seventeen species, but rooks would definitely make the cut, no doubt about it.

-There's a chapter about rooks in my book On the Moor, which (would-be publishers with stupendous offers please note) is currently nearing the end of its fifth draft.
-In the chapter in question, I describe a ridiculous observation concerning rooks, which can't possibly be right:
+In my book On the Moor, I describe a ridiculous observation concerning rooks which can’t possibly be right: